gdamore/tcell/README.md

 all POSIX platforms.)
 The database itself, while built using CGO, as well as the parser for it, is implemented in Pure Go.

-The database is also flexible & extensibel, and can modified by either running a program to build the database, or hand editing of simple JSON files.
+The database is also flexible & extensible, and can modified by either running a program to build the database, or hand editing of simple JSON files.

 ## More Portable